chart21/hpmpc/README.md

 ## Troubleshooting
 The framework utilizes different hardware acceleration techniques for a range of hardware architectures.
+In case of timeouts, change the `BASE_PORT` or make sure that all previous executions have been terminated by executing `pkill -9 -f run-P` on all nodes.
 In case of compile errors, please note the following requirements and supported bitlengths for different `DATTYPE` values.

 ### Register Size and Hardware Requirements